mtek2k7/Autofill-Bot/README.md

 ```
 Then paste that line into **Autofill Bot**, and it will quickly select the answers in the form for you.

-# How to setup
+# How to use
-- First, open file .exe before entering a key
+- First, click file autofill_bot.exe
 - Second, please contact me for key